Bethel, Polk County, Oregon

-Bethel is an unincorporated community in Polk County, Oregon, United States at the base of the Eola Hills in Plum Valley.
+Bethel is an unincorporated community in Polk County, Oregon, United States.
+It sits at the base of the Eola Hills in Plum Valley.
 Bethel is considered a ghost town as the only remaining structure is a school, now serving as a church.
 The locale was named by the Rev. Glen O. Burnett for a Church of Christ in Missouri where he had served as pastor.
 Bethel is a common name for churches as it is a Hebrew word that means "house of god".
 After traveling with his family on the Oregon Trail, Burnett settled on a Donation Land Claim in 1846.
 Burnett later rode circuit to the surrounding area, preaching in nearby communities, including Rickreall.